francescoo22/masters-thesis/chapters/2-Background.typ

 === Problems Caused by Aliasing

-Aliasing is a topic that has been studied for decades in Computer Science @Aliasing-OOP.
 Although aliasing is essential in object-oriented programming as it allows programmers to implement designs involving sharing, as described in The Geneva Convention @GenevaConvention, aliasing can be a problem in both formal veriﬁcation and practical programming.

 The example in @alias-verification illustrates how aliasing between references can complicate the formal verification process.
 In the given example, a class `A` is declared with a boolean field `x`, followed by the function `f` which accepts two arguments `a1` and `a2` of type `A`.
 The function assigns `true` to `a1.x`, `false` to `a2.x`, and finally returns `a1.x`.
 Despite the function being straightforward, we cannot assert that the function will always return `true`.
 The reason for this uncertainty is the potential aliasing of `a1` and `a2`, as the second assignment might change the value of `a1.x` as well.